WNMF Composers Institute

 Also participating in the 2023 Composers Institute are the winners of the CMC Prairie Region and Winnipeg Symphony Orchestra’s 2021 and 2022 Emerging Composer Competition:

-The selection panel consisting of this year’s mentor composers Jocelyn Morlock, Eliot Britton, and Harry Stafylakis, and conductors Julian Pellicano and Naomi Woo.
+The selection panel consisted of composers Jocelyn Morlock, Eliot Britton, and Haralabos [Harry] Stafylakis, and conductors Julian Pellicano and Naomi Woo.

 Writing for orchestra is one of the great accomplishments of a composer’s creative life.
 There are, however, few opportunities for Canadians in the early stages of their careers to engage with the medium in a practical, hands-on environment.
 The symphony orchestra presents many challenges, including effectively balancing the orchestra’s many instruments and communicating clearly with the conductor, musicians, and audience.